Pontryagin-Optimal Control of a non-Hermitian Qubit: Pontryagin Optimal Control: Cost Functions and Extremization

 \section{Pontryagin Optimal Control: Cost Functions and Extremization}

 We have demonstrated above that we can easily force our system to follow particular dynamics.
-While we may then turn around and inquire about the topological properties of those solutions relative to the NH Hamiltonian, nothing in the method requires this.
 We now change emphasis, and consider controls that follow optimal dynamics between arbitrary boundary states with respect to some cost function, which we derive via the Pontryagin action extremization method.
 In other words, instead of specifying a target trajectory $\mathbf{Q}(t)$, we will now only specify an initial $\mathbf{q}_i$ and a final target state $\mathbf{Q}_f$, and derive optimal dynamics which connect them.

 Pontryagin optimal control \cite{DAllessandroBook, Boscain2021} assumes that one has 1) some dynamical equations $\dot{\mathbf{q}} = \boldsymbol{\mathcal{F}}(\mathbf{q},\boldsymbol{\Omega})$ encoding the system dynamics and their relationship to any available control knobs (here the Rabi drive $\boldsymbol{\Omega}$ takes on the latter role), and 2) some cost function $\mathscr{S}$ resembling an action functional.
 The aim is then to derive controller trajectories that extremize the cost $\mathscr{S}$ while also satisfying the dynamical constraint $\boldsymbol{\mathcal{F}}$.
 As we have a dynamical equation \eqref{dotq_Fform}, we need only specify the cost against which we want to optimize.
 Generically, we wish to find controller trajectories $\boldsymbol{\Omega}(t)$ that take us rapidly from some initial state $\mathbf{q}_i$ to a chosen final state $\mathbf{Q}_f$, while using our drive power $\boldsymbol{\Omega}^2$ efficiently.
 We may consequently write a cost function of the form